Stop overpaying for internet - Find exclusive discounts and rewards in your area.

 Breezeline offers low initial prices, but follows with big price increases

 Breezeline (formerly Atlantic Broadband) is the 14th-largest internet service provider in the United States [1].
 The company provides cable internet to states on the East Coast, ranging from Maine to Florida.
 In 2021, the company also purchased networks in Columbus, OH and Cleveland, OH [2].
+Most recently —taking place in 2025 — Breezeline has extended its reach to Virginia [3], New Hampshire [4], and Maryland [5], further strengthening its presence on the East Coast.
 Cable internet is the second-best technology on the market, faster than any other connection except fiber internet.
 Wired infrastructure means that you will have stable, reliable internet access that is not likely to be disrupted by rain or snow (which can happen with satellite internet).
-Breezeline will give you low prices for a full 24 months, their promotional pricing period.
+Breezeline will give you low prices (as low as $20 per month) for a full 24 months, their promotional pricing period.
 After that, their prices will soar.
 This price hike after one or two years is common among cable internet providers.
-That means Breezeline may be a good option for you at first, but you’ll have to reevaluate your options when the promotional prices run out.
-Breezeline is rolling out some 100% fiber [FTTH] options, but that is still limited to a small percentage of its service area [3].
+That means Breezeline may be a good option for you at first, but you’ll likely want to reevaluate your options when the promotional prices run out.
+Breezeline is rolling out some 100% fiber [FTTH] options, but that is still limited to a small percentage of its service area [6].

 Pros

-Cable technology provides fast, reliable internet connections Prices are very low for 24 months No required contracts/unlimited data
+Cable technology provides fast, reliable internet connections Prices can be as low as $20 per month for 24 months No required contracts/unlimited data

 Cons

-Upload speeds still slower than download speeds Prices double after promotional period Equipment fee kicks in after 12 months
+Upload speeds (up to 50 Mbps) still slower than download speeds (up to 1,000 Mbps) Prices increase after promotional period, potentially doubling or tripling to over $100 per month Equipment fee ($14.99 per month) kicks in after 12 months

 Pricing